WISE 1506+7027

-Discovery

 WISE 1506+7027 was discovered in 2011 from data collected by the Wide-field Infrared Survey Explorer (WISE) in the infrared at a wavelength of 40 cm (16 in), whose mission lasted from December 2009 to February 2011.
-In 2011, Kirkpatrick and colleagues published a paper in The Astrophysical Journal Supplement, where they presented discovery of 98 new found by WISE brown dwarf systems with components of spectral types M, L, T and Y, among which also was WISE 1506+7027.
+In 2011, Kirkpatrick and colleagues published a paper in The Astrophysical Journal Supplement, where they presented the discovery of 98 new brown dwarf systems found by WISE with components of spectral types M, L, T and Y, among which was WISE 1506+7027.